Kevin-Elliott-McCrea/C-Sharp_Live_Project/README.md

 I have only done a couple drills with EF and Razor pages before coming onto this project, so now I have come to a solid understanding of both and I could be of service to a team using those tools.
-As I finished the coding bootcamp with The Tech Academy here, I brought together what I learned of computer programming theory and 6 different coding languages and I see the results in my ability to learn quickly and push through frustration to get the job done.
+As I finished the coding bootcamp with The Tech Academy with this final project, I brought together what I learned of computer programming theory and 6 different coding languages and I see the results in my ability to learn quickly and push through frustration to get the job done.

 Above all else, I improved my ability to debug and resolve problems, whether related to syntax, page styling, or researching coding methods.
 And these are certainly the most important skills to have as a developer, along with the desire to finish and resilience in the face of the constant frustration that coding is.